PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 |            |              |          |              |           |

+MLS commands such as Remove, GroupInfo KeyPackage and Welcome take the form and are processed as according to RFC9420.

 **[TODO]** Add diagrams of how the protocol is initiated and what messages are sent - use https://asciiflow.com/

 ## Shared Random Tape